drugilsberg/paccmann/README.md

 [![Build Status](https://travis-ci.org/drugilsberg/paccmann.svg?branch=master)](https://travis-ci.org/drugilsberg/paccmann)

+# DISCLAIMER:
+This code gives the `tensorflow` implementation of PaccMann as of our paper in [Molecular Pharmaceutics](https://pubs.acs.org/doi/10.1021/acs.molpharmaceut.9b00520).
+For new developments and `pytorch` implementations look at our [PaccMann organization](https://github.com/PaccMann/).

 # PaccMann

 `paccmann` is a package for drug sensitivity prediction and is the core component of the repo.